• Skip to main content

 For those who move around a lot or forget to update their address with the IRS, the first time they may even become aware of a tax bill is when their employer notifies them of the deduction from their earnings for the IRS levy.
 This can be an embarrassing situation at the very least, but the problem at hand can spiral out of control if action isn’t taken soon enough.

 It is crucial to take steps before the garnishment begins to avoid the IRS withholding wages from your paycheck.
+Responding promptly to IRS notices is essential to prevent wage garnishment and gives you the chance to explore options like payment plans or dispute resolution.

 You can act now by becoming more aware of the basics of an IRS wage garnishment and how it can affect your life.
 Then, reach out to our qualified tax attorney at Damiens Law Firm, PLLC for help with challenging the IRS’ levy against you or claiming valuable income exemptions that can protect you from further financial hardship.